Why Hire a Berkeley Violent Crime Lawyer

 Penalties for a Berkeley, CA Violent Crime Conviction

-If you are found guilty of a violent crime in Berkeley, CA, your entire life could be adversely affected.
+If you are found guilty of violent crimes in California, your entire life could be adversely affected.
 Some of these offenses are wobbler crimes, meaning they can be charged as a misdemeanor or felony.
 The facts of your case will ultimately determine your charges.

 Here are some of the more common penalties associated with violent crime convictions: